themilkmen/outsourcery/_posts/2023-01-18-The-Dual-SIM-Advantage-Enhancing-BYOD-for-Small-and-Medium-Businesses.md

 author: james
 categories: [ BYOD, Management Tips ]
 image: assets/images/dual-sim.jpg
+excerpt: With the rise of dual SIM capabilities in smartphones, businesses now have the option to provide employees with a company-provided SIM card and a dedicated work number
 ---

 # The Dual SIM Advantage: Enhancing BYOD for Small and Medium Businesses